 4. Pass the LANTITE test

-The Literacy and Numeracy Test for Initial Teacher Education (LANTITE) is now a course requirement for all undergraduate and postgraduate ITE students, and you must pass this test in order to graduate from your degree.
+The Literacy and Numeracy Test for Initial Teacher Education (LANTITE) is a course requirement for all undergraduate and postgraduate ITE students who aim to become primary and secondary teachers (so you won’t need it to study early childhood education).
+You must pass this test in order to graduate from your degree.

 LANTITE is also a requirement to register as a teacher in Australia.
 Read our LANTITE page for more information.